Mobile application management: History

 Enterprise mobile application management has been driven by the widespread adoption and use of mobile applications in business settings.
 In 2010, the International Data Corporation (IDC) reported that smartphone use in the workplace will double between 2009 and 2014.

-The 'bring your own device' (BYOD) phenomenon is a factor behind mobile application management, with personal PC, smartphone, and tablet use in business settings, vs. business-owned devices, rising from 31 percent in 2010 to 41 percent in 2011.
+The 'bring your own device' (BYOD) phenomenon is a factor behind mobile application management, with personal PC, smartphone, and tablet use in business settings, vs. business-owned devices, rising from 31 per cent in 2010 to 41 per cent in 2011.
 When an employee brings a personal device into an enterprise setting, mobile application management enables the corporate information technology (IT) staff to download required applications, control access to business data, and remove locally cached business data from the device if it is lost or stolen, or when its owner no longer works with the company.

 Use of mobile devices in the workplace is also being driven from above.
 According to Forrester Research, businesses now see mobile as an opportunity to drive innovation across a wide range of business processes.
-Forrester issued a forecast in August 2011 predicting that the "mobile management services market" would reach $6.6 billion by 2015 – a 69 percent increase over a previous forecast issued six months earlier.
+Forrester issued a forecast in August 2011 predicting that the "mobile management services market" would reach $6.6 billion by 2015 – a 69 per cent increase over a previous forecast issued six months earlier.

-Citing the plethora of mobile devices in the enterprise – and a growing demand for mobile apps from employees, line-of-business decision-makers, and customers – the report states that organizations are broadening their "mobility strategy" beyond mobile device management to "managing a growing number of mobile applications".The advent of Internet of Things (IoT) has been changing lives for the better.
+Citing the plethora of mobile devices in the enterprise – and a growing demand for mobile apps from employees, line-of-business decision-makers, and customers – the report states that organizations are broadening their "mobility strategy" beyond mobile device management to "managing a growing number of mobile applications".
+Mobile application management has started using machine learning and behavior tracking to improve app security and enforce company policies, especially for personal devices used in the workplace (BYOD).The advent of Internet of Things (IoT) has been changing lives for the better.
 It is not limited to homes but, has a pivotal role connecting teams, devices and decisions.
 With more connected devices, there is a boost in data generation, data analysis and reporting.